 Stop everything immediately.
 Is there an emergency?
 Yes – and it’s happening to you!
-Your meal planning and snack choices are out of control, and you know it.
-Week in and week out, you are buying and eating the same thing and continue to wonder why you have no energy and don’t look so hot.
 What’s happening?
-Your grocery shopping skills are weak.
+Your grocery shopping skills are in need of a tune up.
 Yes, kudos to you for reading the label, and peeking at the ingredient list.
-But what exactly are you looking for, measuring it against, and doing with it?
+But what exactly are you looking for?
 If you are buying individual food items with no plan for what to do with them, you, my friend, need a grocery intervention.
 I’m here for you.

 All kidding aside, would you ever get ready in the morning without thinking about your outfit?
 We spend more time picking out our shoes and accessories than we do on how to put food/ingredients together to make a meal, decorating our outside, but neglecting our insides.
 Ironically, decorating the outside is impacted by our insides, right?
 Forget the picture filters.
 Your skin should be glowing and healthy on its own, not just because you photo shopped it.

 So what to do?
-Here are 10 steps to get on the right path with your food planning and help you get better at shopping and meal planning. …And don’t forget to see a dietitian to help you drill down to your personalized choices.
+Here are 10 steps to get on the right path with your food planning and help you get better at shopping and meal planning. …don’t forget you can see a dietitian to help you drill down to your personalized choices.

 - Make a list of your favorite foods, meals, snacks, and spices.